 Finally, the strategy behind a CI/CD pipeline is to fail fast.

-The sooner you find out about an issue, the easier it is to fix and the more efficient the process becomes.
+The sooner you find out about an issue, the easier it is to fix and the more efficient the build automation process becomes.
 Automating the build phase is quicker than manually triggering the various steps involved, and a lot faster than moving files and running tests by hand.